Assaulted at Work - What are My Rights?

 If you have been injured in an assault at work then it's important to get legal advice from a specialist Personal Injury Solicitor as soon as possible.

 One of our Personal Injury Solicitors can discuss your circumstances with you, answer your questions, assess the situation and establish whether your claim has a reasonable chance of success.
-They will also be able to provide legal advice and guidance on the next steps for you to take.
+We will also be able to provide you with initial advice and guidance on the next steps for you to take.

-Most claims can be dealt with on a No Win No Fee basis.
+We can deal with most workplace assault claims on a No Win No Fee basis.

-It is part of the Co-op's ethos and values to provide help and support in enforcing legal rights so as to prevent injustice.
+It is part of the Co-op's ethos to provide help and support so as to prevent injustice.
 We will always strive to secure the best possible compensation and rehabilitation for our clients.